Jorie Graham: Career

 Graham has held a longtime faculty position at the Iowa Writers' Workshop, and has held an appointment at Harvard University since 1999.
 Graham replaced Nobel Laureate and poet Seamus Heaney as Boylston professor in Harvard's Department of English and American Literature and Language.
 She became the first woman to be awarded this position.

+Personal life

 Graham was married to and divorced from publishing heir William Graham, brother of Donald E. Graham, the former publisher of The Washington Post.
 She then married the poet James Galvin in 1983 and they divorced in 1999.
 She married poet and painter Peter M. Sacks, in 2000.